 3. Suboccipital muscle group – these muscles help lifts our head up so we can look forward.
 The suboccipital muscles are a common area of chronic tightness that can lead to headaches.

 4. Gluteal muscle group and Piriformis – These muscles work together to move our hip joints.
 The gluteal group are made up of the Gluteus (G.) Minimus, G. Medius and G. Maximus muscles, shown below on the left, move our hip into extension, abduction and internal and external rotation.
 While the piriformis muscle, shown below on the right, primarily externally rotates our hip outward.
 They are also a common area of nerve impingement which can cause pain local to the area or even pain referring down the leg.
+This world-appreciated medication helped me deal with muscle spasm fast and easily.
+A single Soma (Carisoprodol) tablet was enough for me to eliminate severe shoulder and neck pain.
+I have tried many pain relievers and muscle relaxers, but none of them helped better than Soma.

 Watch Katie perform a self-muscle release on the gluteal muscle group and the piriformis muscle in the video below!